FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/README.md

 ## ⚠️ Disclaimer

 This software is provided "as is" without warranty of any kind.
 Use at your own risk.
-Cryptocurrency betting involves financial risk.
+Cryptocurrency prediction trading involves financial risk.
 Always:

 - Start with small amounts
-- Never bet more than you can afford to lose
+- Never risk more than you can afford to lose
 - Understand the risks involved
 - Comply with local laws and regulations
 - Test thoroughly before production use